-It is a cancer characterized by a large increase in the number of white blood cells (leukocytes) in the circulation or bone marrow.
+It is cancer characterized by a significant increase in white blood cells (leukocytes) in the circulation or bone marrow.

 Leukemia is found in the blood and bone marrow and is caused by the rapid production of abnormal white blood cells.

-These abnormal white blood cells are unable to fight infection and impair the bone marrow’s ability to produce red blood cells and platelets.
+These abnormal white blood cells cannot fight infection and impair the bone marrow’s ability to produce red blood cells and platelets.

 Several different leukemias are classified according to the course of the disease and the predominant type of white blood cell involved.

 Some types of leukemia have been linked to radiation exposure, as seen in the Japanese population exposed to the first atomic bomb in Hiroshima; other evidence suggests inherited susceptibility.

 Blood cells are made in the bone marrow, the spongy tissue inside the bones.

 Blood-forming stem cells divide to produce more immature cells that develop into mature blood cells over time, both myeloid and lymphoid.

 The myeloid stem cell can develop into one of three types of mature cells:

 - Red blood cells are responsible for transporting oxygen to all body tissues.